 Roux-en-Y gastric bypass

-The gastric bypass procedure helps accomplish weight loss by changing how the stomach and small intestine handle food that is eaten.
-A reduced stomach size, altering digestion and a decrease in hunger hormones make this possible.
 In this procedure, the surgeon creates a small stomach pouch and attaches a section of the small intestine directly to the pouch.
 This allows food to bypass a portion of the small intestine.
-Many patients are able to go home the same day of their procedure and return to their activities in 7-10 days.
+Many patients are able to go home the same day of your procedure and return to their normal activities in seven to 10 days.

 Single anastomosis duodeno-ileostomy switch (SADI-S)